Diffusion Glancing Transformer for Parallel Sequence to Sequence Learning: The Proposed Diffusion-GLAT

 \section{The Proposed Diffusion-GLAT}

+In this section, we will introduce \method, which enables parallel sequence to sequence learning in a denoising diffusion implicit model~(DDIM, \citealp{song2021denoising}) framework.
+The primary goals of designing \method are: a) decomposing the modality learning to reduce the training difficulty of NAR and b) achieving high generation quality with few denoising transitions to keep fast decoding.

+In denoising diffusion models, the parameters $\theta$ are trained to fit the data distribution $q(\vy_0)$ by maximizing a variational lower bound~\citep{diffusion2020}:

-Our goal is to address the difficulty of modality learning for parallel decoding models while only performing very few denoising steps in generation.
-Therefore, we define a discrete diffusion process $q^\text{MDP}$ that adds the modalities in the data gradually as the diffusion step $t$ decreases.
-Besides, we fit $q^\text{MDP}$ using a non-autoregressive process with residual glancing sampling in training $p_\theta^\text{RGS}$, which further smooths the modality learning.
-With $q^\text{MDP}$ and $p_\theta^\text{RGS}$, we can rewrite the training objective in Eq.~\ref{eqn:vlb} as:
+To achieve the two goals described in the beginning, we define a discrete diffusion process $q^\text{MDP}$ that adds the modalities in the data gradually as the diffusion step $t$ decreases.
+Additionally, the training process is equipped with the residual glancing sampling techniques $p_\theta^\text{RGS}$, which further boosts the modality learning ability.
+Therefore, we can rewrite the training objective in Eq.~\ref{eqn:method_vlb} as:

-which is the overall objective for \method.
-Briefly, to accelerate generation with the modality diffusion process, we define $q^\text{MDP}$ as a non-Markovian process and use a small number of steps $T$ for the diffusion process.
-As for $p_\theta^\text{RGS}$, the generative process uses a non-autoregressive model architecture and employs the residual glancing sampling to smooth the training.
-In this section, we will introduce the details of the modality diffusion process $q^\text{MDP}$, the generative process with residual glancing sampling $p_\theta^\text{RGS}$ and the training procedure.
+The modality diffusion process $q^\text{MDP}$ gradually interpolates modalities among intermediate layers, which adaptively schedules sequence modalities across the NAR Transformer layers.
+And the residual glancing sampling~(RGS) samples the target tokens that are not correctly captured across neural layers to enhance the modality learning process.

-\subsection{Modality Diffusion Process}
+\subsection{Modality Diffusion Process: $q^\text{MDP}$}

-In order to reduce the difficulty of learning modalities for NAR, we define a diffusion process that distributes modalities to multiple transitions, which is illustrated in Figure~\ref{fig:MDP}.
-As shown in section~\ref{sec:preliminary}, a reasonable denoising process for learning modalities is adding the modalities in $Y_0$ gradually.
-But the modalities in the real world data are not given individually, thus we need to divide the modalities in $Y_0$ by ourselves.
-Previous work reveals that the trained neural models tend to capture part of the modalities in the data~\citep{kdnat2020zhou}.
-Therefore, we leverage the modality distribution captured by the model itself and data $Y_0$ to construct the modality diffusion process.
-Specifically, we define a non-Markovian diffusion process and the posterior $q(Y_{1:T}|Y_0,X)$ is decomposed as:
+In order to reduce the difficulty of learning modalities for NAR, we introduce a discrete diffusion process that distributes modalities to multiple transitions, which is illustrated in Figure~\ref{fig:MDP}.
+As shown in Section~\ref{sec:preliminary}, a reasonable denoising process for learning modalities is adding the modalities in $\vy_0$ gradually.
+But the modalities in the real world data cannot be explicitly manipulated, thus we need to divide the modalities in $\vy_0$ implicitly.
+Previous work reveals that the trained NAR models could capture part of the modalities in the data~\citep{kdnat2020zhou}.
+Therefore, we leverage the modality distribution captured by the model itself to construct the modality diffusion process.